Primary clarifier for purification

 A primary clarifier is a wastewater treatment unit used to separate heavy solids and grease from wastewater.
 This is the first stage in wastewater treatment.
 It consists in preparing the water for the following treatments.

-The primary clarifier is essential in a wastewater treatment plant, as it separates out coarse waste.
+The primary clarifier is essential in a wastewater treatment plant, as it separates out the coarse waste.
 This separation prevents subsequent equipment from clogging and improves performance.

 • Space optimization: Unlike traditional clarifiers, they are designed to maximize settling area in a small space.
 This clearly makes them ideal for areas where space is limited.